millette/oca/README.md

 Point your browser at <http://localhost:3000/> and voilà, a production build!
 You can now proxy with through Nginx, Apache http, Caddy or your preferred web server and you're in business.

+## Comments?
+Suggestions?

+First, see if there's already a [GitHub issue](https://github.com/millette/oca/issues).
+You can also [email me](http://robin.millette.info/contact) if you prefer that.

+Find out more about the project at our [about](/about) page.

 ## License

 ### Software